 I would confront the underwriter and say something like this:

-“Look, you said $65,000 was enough cash reserves during the pre-approval of the mortgage, and that’s all I have.
+“Look, you said I had enough cash reserves during the pre-approval of the mortgage, and that’s all I have.
 We are three days away from closing.
 You’d better approve it, or you can explain to the seller, realtors, title company, and everyone else involved why we got this far, and now you’re giving me the runaround.”

 After an underwriter hears an explanation like that, they might make an exception (while relying on their professional experience of course.)
 Each case will be different and need its own unique explanation.
 Underwriters can lose their job if they don’t correctly qualify someone.
 So most of the time they’re just being extra cautious.
 The more prepared you are for what they might ask about, the better off you will be.